mloy/streaming-spec/complex_types.md

 send.
 This meta information is for monitoring purposes only and it is not guaranteed to get a fill = 100 before buffer overrun.

+>>> You will have to explain this one to me :) For now I would prefer stuff like this to be move into another document named TODO or something (until it is finalized).
+I hope that the spec document (this document) soon is finished.

 ### Fill Meta Information

 ~~~~ {.javascript}